OleksiiKova/hangman/README.md

 ### Bugs

-Bugs and erros econountered during coding of project were solved through contiuned testing throught the development.
-Using print statements and through git terminal python3 run.py.
-Testing code to see what the code was doing and how it was responding as well as locating any errors that might be brought up in the problems part of git.
+Bugs and errors encountered during the coding of the project were solved through continued testing throughout the development.
+Using print statements and the Git terminal with python3 run.py, I tested the code to observe its behavior, identify any errors, and address them.
-When I ran my Code through the [PEP8](https://pep8ci.herokuapp.com/#) I found such syntax errors:
+When I ran my Code through the [PEP8](https://pep8ci.herokuapp.com/#), I found such syntax errors:

 - trailing whitespace;
 - continuation line under-indented for visual indent;